Playlist Curators

 see also: Musician, Producer, Composer

-Paul Smith writes
+Paul Smith writes The Long Play Podcast

 “The Long Play is like a book club but with albums.
 Every month, we listen to a classic album together.
 Halfway through the month, we'll post our famous Mid-Month Missive which gives a bit of background to the current album.”